jorgecarleitao/public-contracts/README.md

 `git clone git@github.com:jorgecarleitao/public-contracts.git`

-Enter in the directory `cd public-contracts/contracts/tools`.
+Enter in the directory `cd public-contracts/contracts`.

 4- Run the example:

-`python example.py`
+`python -m tools.example`

 If something went wrong, please drop by our [mailing-list](https://groups.google.com/forum/#!forum/public-contracts) so we can help you, or report an [issue](https://github.com/jorgecarleitao/public-contracts/issues)